h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ## Task 1: Product Tour

+### Overview

+H2O Driverless AI s an artificial intelligence(AI) platform for automatic machine learning.
+Driverless AI automates some of the most difficult data science and machine learning workflows such as feature engineering, model validation, model tuning, model selection, and model deployment.
+It aims to achieve highest predictive accuracy, comparable to expert data scientist, but in much shorter time thanks to end-to-end automation.
+Driverless AI also offers automatic visualizations and machine learning interpretability(MLI).
+Especially in regulated industries, model transparency and explanation are just as important as predictive performance.
+Modeling pipelines (feature engineering and models) are exported (in full fidelity, without approximations) both as Python modules and as pure Java standalone scoring artifacts.

+### Why Driverless AI?

+Over the last several years, machine learning has become an integral part of many organizations’ decision-making process at various levels.
+With not enough data scientists to fill the increasing demand for data-driven business processes, H2O.ai offers Driverless AI, which automates several time consuming aspects of a typical data science workflow, including data visualization, feature engineering, predictive modeling, and model explanation.

+H2O Driverless AI is a high-performance, GPU-enabled computing platform for automatic development and rapid deployment of state-of-the-art predictive analytics models.
+It reads tabular data from plain text sources, Hadoop, or S3 buckets and automates data visualization and building predictive models.
+Driverless AI targets business applications such as loss-given-default, probability of default, customer churn, campaign response, fraud detection, anti-money-laundering, demand forecasting, and predictive asset maintenance models.
+(Or in machine learning parlance: common regression, binomial classification, and multinomial classification problems.)

+### Tour

 Welcome to the Driverless AI **Datasets** page(this will be the first thing you will see when you click your **Driverless AI URL**):

 ![dai-datasets-page](assets/dai-datasets-page.jpg)

 On the **Datasets** page, the following options and features can be found.
 Now, we will quickly review them, but we will further explore these options and features before and after we launch an experiment in the upcoming tasks.

+*Things to Note:*

 1. In the **Projects** section, you can manage your datasets and experiments related to a specific business problem or use case.
 2. In the **Datasets** section, you can view current datasets that have been added.
 Other dataset features include the option to get dataset details, visualize, split, predict, rename, download, and delete.